Breakingviews - Jay Powell has golden chance to avow independence

 Joining the network would have the added benefit of broadcasting the Fed’s independence from political interference.
 Powell has cut rates even though the U.S. economy is relatively healthy and yet still gets bashed by Trump.
 Taking the central bank into a multilateral dialogue on an issue that Trump once called a “hoax” might defuse criticism that the central bank has been too malleable on interest rates.
 Brickbats will fly anyway.
 Better to do the right thing come what may.

 This is a Breakingviews prediction for 2020.
-To see more of our predictions, click here: bit.ly/2S1J9zo
+To see more of our predictions, click here: bit.ly/2Z4pobV

 Reuters Breakingviews is the world's leading source of agenda-setting financial insight.
 As the Reuters brand for financial commentary, we dissect the big business and economic stories as they break around the world every day.
 A global team of about 30 correspondents in New York, London, Hong Kong and other major cities provides expert analysis in real time.

-Note: This article has been corrected to refer to the United Arab Emirates rather than Abu Dhabi in the second paragraph.